contember/docs/docs/schema/relationships.md

 This is probably the most common type of relationship.

 An example is a *Post* having a many *PostComment*, but the *PostComment* belongs to one single *Post*.
-Here, the *PostComment* is owning side of this relation, because it holds a *Post* identifier in its joining column.
+Here, the *PostComment* is owning side of this relationship, because it holds a *Post* identifier in its joining column.

 #### Example: Configuring only owning side